Russia to drop out of International Space Station after 2024

 Russia has made no visible effort so far to develop its own space station, and the task appears increasingly daunting now amid the crisis in Ukraine and the Western sanctions that have limited Russia’s access to Western technology.

-Well before the development of the International Space Station, the Soviets — and then the Russians — had a number of their own space stations, including Mir.
-The U.S. likewise had its own floating space laboratory, Skylab.
+Well before the International Space Station, the Soviets — and then the Russians — had a number of their own space stations, including Mir.
+The U.S. likewise had Skylab.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.